zuozhenggh/learning-library/oci-library/oci-hol/oci-datascience/retail-segmentation/oci-datascience/oci-datascience.md

     ![Create Project Page](./images/createprojectpage.png)

-Name and Description are optional but may help you find your project more easily later.
+- Name and Description are optional but may help you find your project more easily later.

 ## **Step 2:** Create a Data Science Notebook

+- Now we can create the Data Science Notebook.

     1. Click Create Notebook Session